 Balsam spurge

-Balsam spurge is one of the most common species in the dry shrub vegetation found in many places in the Canary Islands.
+Balsam spurge is one of the most common species in the dry scrub vegetation found in many places on the Canary Islands.
+The species is well adapted to dry and hot environments: it can store water in its branches, and the surface area of its leaves is relatively small, which reduces evaporation and thus conserves water.

-In Africa it is commonly used as a hedge plant and as a fence around fields.
-It is easy to propagate from cuttings, and it contains a poisonous, milky sap that prevents it from being eaten by both domestic animals and insects.
+In Africa, it is often used as a hedge plant and as living fencing around fields.
+It is easy to propagate from cuttings and contains a toxic, white latex, which means it is rarely eaten by livestock and other herbivores.

 Facts: